ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 * Availsit whether bare or shod
 These feet the path of duty trod ?
 if from the bow’rs of joy they fled
-To cheer the ag’d man’s friendless bed,
+To cheer the ag’d man’s friendless bed
-If guilt’s triumphant mask they spurn’d
-And home to mercy’s lap return’d,
-Those feet with angel-wings shall vie
-And tread the pa
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_atheneum-or-spirit-of-the-english-magazine_1817-07-01_1_7&#0036;37/pct:19.417767,5.169242,72.539016,86.644592/,600/0/default.jpg"/>
 </td>